-The loss of a loved one is tough and having no life insurance for your death will be harder on your spouse.
+Losing a loved one is tough, and having no life insurance for your death will be harder on your spouse.
 Life without life insurance is difficult.
 We often hear no life insurance stories.

 There is limited financial assistance available for funeral and burial costs.
 If your spouse does not have the financial means to pay for your funeral and needs help with funeral costs, she may have to do with these alternatives:

-Loan – your spouse, will have to get a loan to fund the funeral expenses.
-They will not only have to pay for the funeral but also the pay interest on the loan.
+Loan – your spouse will have to get a loan to fund the funeral expenses.
+They will not only have to pay for the funeral but also pay interest on the loan.

-Funeral payment plan – some funeral directors’ offer loans for those who are unable to pay.
+Funeral payment plan – some funeral directors offer loans for those unable to pay.
 You will only have to deposit up-front and pay back in installments.
 Your spouse would need to shop around to find a funeral director that offers excellent value.

-The Social Security Administration provides the surviving spouse a one-time death benefit.
+The Social Security Administration provides financial assistance for widows, the surviving spouse will receive a one-time death benefit.
 The death benefit today is $255.

-The spouse and depending children may be entitled to receive an occurring monthly benefit.
+The spouse and children may be entitled to receive a monthly benefit.
 They may qualify for monthly benefits based on the work record and earnings of the decedent.
 The amount will be based on the percentage of the worker’s wages and length of work history.

 The recipients will need to meet all the requirements before receiving assistance.